 All jokes aside, Duolingo has some remarkable characteristics.
 I’ll sum up this point about why I like Duolingo by mentioning four features that stand out to me.
 They are characteristics that have made me stick with this app for longer than I expected.

 First of all, Duolingo starts by exposing you to the language in a natural way.
 The same way a child first comes into contact with the language that their caregivers speak.

 It doesn’t present you with a list of verbs to become familiar with or a list of nouns for you to memorize.
-Duolingo starts you off with full sentences (simple ones).
-It continues from this point to teaching you their meaning.
+Duolingo starts you off with complete sentences (simple ones).
+And teaches you their meaning.
 This method allows you to understand new words through context.
 You achieve this by looking at the surrounding terms you have already learned.
 You can then fill in what you don’t know through inference of meanings.
 The sentence segments that you do understand are what allow you to make these inferences.

 It gives you a sense of accomplishment with every short step you take

 Another commendable aspect of Duolingo is that its configuration encourages habit formation.
 This is a vital point when learning anything new or acquiring any skill.
-The app prompts you to set a reminder time that you can receive on your phone and/or by email.
+The app prompts you to set a reminder time.
+And you get their “Come on” call on your phone and/or by email.

-Additionally, when you haven’t appeared for a couple of days, Duo checks in on you!
+Additionally, when you skip a couple of days, Duo checks in on you!
 I mean, that cute, green face popping up on your mobile screen and saying: “I miss you” would touch anybody!
-It makes you want to drop all that you’re doing and run to open the app and complete your daily goal.
+It makes you want to drop all you’re doing and run to open the app and complete your daily goal.
 All this to keep that sweet, little Duo happy.

 It makes learning a language exciting with competitions and prizes